SKELTON GREEN INFANTS/JUNIOR SCHOOL.

 Doulton mugs, instead of medals were presented to each child.

-accomplished:- 720 bob minor, 360 grandsire minor, couse of Oxford treble bob and by request a peal of bob doubles; tenor 22cwt.
+720 bob minor, 360 grandsire minor, couRse of Oxford treble bob and by request a peal of bob doubles; tenor 22cwt.

 An enjoyable afternoon was spent mainly due to the hearty and convivial welcome accorded them by the Skelton ringers.

 Although a ladies surpliced choir is not unknown in London, we believe the Rector of Skelton is the first to set the example in Yorkshire, if not the North of England.